lianghuanjia/655-Final-Project-Load-Balancer/README.md

-6. In the main function, go to the following line: server = WebsocketServer(host='192.41.233.54', port=12345), change the host into the public IP of the machine the code runs on
+6. In the main function, go to the following line: server = WebsocketServer(host='192.41.233.54', port=12345), change the host into the public IP of the machine the code is running on

 7. Run the code:
 python3 load_balance.py